NufalXBaalash/Chest_X-ray_Image_Captioning/README.md

 * Detect **pneumonia vs. normal cases** using transfer learning CNN models.

-An interactive **Streamlit application** is provided for experimentation.
+An interactive **Streamlit application** is provided for experimentation. you can test the project by your self through [here](https://imagecaption-d445qtafjgv5gygbb7bjfz.streamlit.app).

 ---